culshoefer/codeCurriculum-gitbook/chapter2.md

 ```
 Here, `f` is our *function name*, `x` our argument (input), and we return `x * 2`, i.e. double the value of the input.

-In Python, we create functions by using the `def` keyword.
+In Python, we define functions by using the `def` keyword.
 Here is the above example in Python code:
 ```python
 def getDouble(number):
   return number * 2